-University Chair grants paid and payable are brought to account in the period in which they are approved by the Board of Directors and the Foundation has an enforceable obligation to pay the recipient.
+University Chair and other grants and other grants paid and payable are brought to account in the period in which they are approved by the Board of Directors and the Foundation has a present contractual obligation to pay the recipient.
 University Chair grants payable are shown in Note 13.